Thursday, 9 May 2013

 Friday, 12 April 2013

-Step 15 - Organizational Fit for PR Jobs
+Step 15 - 6 Tips for Organizational Fit in PR

 What I would like to talk about today is something relevant to any Public Relations grad starting a career.
 This topic was once thought of as a trend in HR, but it is more important than I think most people give it credit.
 I rediscovered its importance when looking to start my career.
 So without further ado let's talk about job fit and organizational fit.